 “In Buddhist tradition, the word ‘meditation’ is equivalent to a word like ‘sports’ in the U.S. It’s a family of activities, not a single thing,” University of Wisconsin neuroscience lab director Richard J. Davidson, Ph.D., told The New York Times.
 And different meditation practices require different mental skills.

 It’s extremely difficult for a beginner to sit for hours and think of nothing or have an “empty mind.”
-We have some tools such as a beginner mediation DVD or a brain sensing headband to help you through this process when you are starting out.
-In general, the easiest way to begin meditating is by focusing on the breath — an example of one of the most common approaches to meditation: concentration.
+We have some tools such as a beginner meditation DVD or a brain-sensing headband to help you through this process when you are just starting to learn how to best meditate.
+In general, the easiest way to begin meditating is by focusing on the breath.
+An example of one of the most common approaches to meditation is concentration.

 Concentration meditation involves focusing on a single point.
 This could entail following the breath, repeating a single word or mantra, staring at a candle flame, listening to a repetitive gong, or counting beads on a mala.
 Since focusing the mind is challenging, a beginner might meditate for only a few minutes and then work up to longer durations.

 In this form of meditation, you simply refocus your awareness on the chosen object of attention each time you notice your mind wandering.
 Rather than pursuing random thoughts, you simply let them go.
 Through this process, your ability to concentrate improves.